 Cutting back on certain things and habits also means a healthy life.
 Certain diet trends exist that although promote weight loss and healthy living, don’t work best in the long run.

-Choosing less doesn’t just apply to your things and belongings, but this also goes for the food you eat.
-You get to choose the food that matters in your diet and let the rest go.
+Choosing less doesn’t just apply to your things and belongings, but this also goes for the

 8. More gratitude